 Today’s post is about a hobby of mine, whenever I go away on holiday.
-I usually do this on my downtime or when I’m on the plane, although it’s admittedly harder on the plane, since you’ll get the odd turbulent patch, but I do as much as I can, when I can.
+I usually do this on my downtime or when I’m on the plane, although it’s admittedly harder, since you’ll get the odd turbulent patch, but I do as much as I can when I can.

 It was, actually, a trending phase a few years ago, and even though the hype for it has ebbed, it’s still very relevant today.
 I’m talking about the adult colouring books!

-Like I said, it was a trend a while ago, and while it’s returned to the shadows of the crafting world, it’s still something I highly recommend doing.
+As I said before, it was a trend a while ago, and while it’s returned to the shadows of the crafting world, it’s still something I highly recommend doing.
 Now, I may not do it as often as I did before, but I still absolutely love doing it, especially when I’m travelling; on long flights, or when I’m just chilling in the hotel.